 If you take certain medicines or supplements, etc., then definitely tell the doctor about them.
 There are some medications and supplements that can affect urine test results, for example –

 The doctor may ask you to bring a urine sample from home or give the sample at the hospital itself for the test.
 The doctor gives the container to collect the sample.

-Better results are obtaining by the use of ‘clean-catch method, whose steps are as follows:
+Better results are obtained by the use of ‘the clean-catch method, whose steps are as follows:

 - Clean the area around the urinary tract thoroughly.

 - Stop in the middle.

 - After that fill the sample in the container up to the quantity prescribed by the doctor.

 - Do the rest of the urine again in the toilet itself.

 - Follow the instructions of the doctor to take the sample to the doctor.